How does this company make money?

 Who depends on this company?

-South African vehicle dealers rely on WesBank's floor plan financing (short-term credit that lets dealers hold vehicle inventory before sale) to maintain their stock, and their cash flow would collapse without those dealer finance facilities.
-Mining companies and agricultural exporters depend on RMB's commodity hedging and foreign exchange services to manage their exposure to rand volatility.
-FNB's retail customers rely on the bank's payment infrastructure for salary payments, debit orders, and digital banking transactions, all of which would fail if that infrastructure were unavailable.
+South African vehicle dealers rely on WesBank's floor plan financing to stock their showrooms — without those facilities, dealers' cash flow would collapse.
+Mining companies and agricultural exporters use RMB's commodity hedging and foreign exchange services to protect themselves from rand swings; losing that access would leave them exposed.
+FNB's retail customers depend on the bank's payment infrastructure for salary deposits, debit orders, and daily digital banking — if that stopped, those transactions would simply fail.

 How does this company scale?